Pylons/pyramid/docs/narr/views.rst

    '{"content": "Hello!"}'

-The return value needn't be a dictionary, but the return value must contain values renderable by :func:`json.dumps`.
+The return value needn't be a dictionary, but the return value must contain values serializable by :func:`json.dumps`.

 You can configure a view to use the JSON renderer in ZCML by naming ``json`` as the ``renderer`` attribute of a view configuration, e.g.: